MicrosoftDocs/OfficeDocs-O365ServiceDescriptions-pr.de-DE/Office365-ServiceDescriptions/office-365-platform-service-description/office-365-operated-by-21vianet.md

 |Windows PowerShell|Ja|Ja|
 |Skype for Business Online Berichterstellung im Microsoft 365 Admin Center|Nr.<sup>4</sup>|Nr.<sup>4</sup>|

 <sup>1</sup> The Skype for Business (Lync) client is supported for use with these subscription options, but it is not included.
 Lync 2013 Basic is available for all customers.
-The Lync Basic desktop client is a locally installed application that provides presence, instant messaging, and conferencing features for Office 365 plans that include Skype for Business Online.
-Office 365 ProPlus, and Office 365 Enterprise E3 include the full Skype for Business (Lync) application, which include additional features including advanced telephony support, archiving &amp; compliance features.
+The Lync Basic desktop client is a locally installed application that provides presence, instant messaging and conferencing features for Office 365 plans that include Skype for Business Online.
+Office 365 ProPlus und Office 365 Enterprise E3 umfassen die lync-Anwendung (Full Skype for Business), die zusätzliche Funktionen wie erweiterte Telefonie-Unterstützung und Archivierungs &amp; Kompatibilitätsfunktionen umfasst.
 A Skype for Business Online license must be assigned for each user.
 Weitere Informationen zu lync Basic-Funktionen finden Sie unter [Desktop Client comparison tables](https://docs.microsoft.com/lyncserver/lync-server-2013-desktop-client-comparison-tables).
 <br/><sup>2</sup> ein Skype for Business Online Plan 1-Benutzer kann an einer Freigabesitzung teilnehmen, wenn er von einem Skype for Business Online-Plan 2-Benutzer eingeladen wird.
 <br/><sup>3</sup> die Archivierung für Skype for Business Online hängt von der Exchange In-Place Hold-Funktion ab, die nicht in diesem Plan enthalten ist.
 <br/><sup>4</sup> Tenants with a standalone Skype for Business Online plan can access reporting features if the tenant also has at least one active Exchange license, such as Exchange Online Plan 1 or Exchange Online Plan 2.